-Even though software is depended on hardware, it does not mean that there is no software.
-A deeper engagement with software also means taking software seriously.
-Even though it might be argued that software is only the representation of machine operations, it is important to acknowledge software as an independent object of study.
+Although software is depended on hardware, it does not mean that there is no software.
+A deeper engagement with software means taking software seriously.
+Even though it might be argued that software is only the representation of machine operations, it is vital to acknowl-edge software as an independent object of study.

-Even though Kittler was arguing that there is no software and it is intrinsically connected to its hardware, Cramer points out that "if any algorithm can be executed mentally, as it was common before computers were invented, then of course software can exist and run without hardware" (Cramer 2002a).
-Following this argument it points to the idea of software in a very conceptual way, not only defining software as a program that is running on a certain hardware.
-All layers of diminishing abstraction on top of hardware deserve attention.
-Still it is important to recognize both of the perspectives for their importance - the materialistic and the cultural / political.
+Even though Kittler was arguing that there is no software because it is intrinsically connected to its hardware, Cramer points out that "if any algorithm can be executed mentally, as it was common before computers were invented, then of course software can exist and run without hardware" (Cramer 2002a).
+Following this argument, it points to the idea of software in a very conceptual way, not only defining software as a program that is running on particular hardware.
+A recent example of this would be that people compute blockchains by hand to demonstrate the math involved.
+Eventually, all layers of diminishing abstraction on top of hardware deserve attention.
+Still, it is important to recognize both of the perspectives for their importance - the materialistic and the cultural/political.

-Anyway, there is no clear border between software and hardware.
-Where does software begin and Hardware end?
+There is no clear border between software and hardware.
+Where does software begin and hardware end?
 Is it when the Code is being compiled or is it when the machine code is transformed into electrical signals?
-Eventually, the exact point where the Software transforms into Hardware is not clearly perceivable (Tenen 2017, p.
+In the end, the exact point where the software transforms into hardware is not clearly perceivable (Tenen 2017, p.
 88).